 How Do I Request a Vote-by-Mail Ballot?

 A vote-by-mail ballot may be requested for a specific election or for all elections through the end of the calendar year of the second ensuing regularly scheduled General Election.
 The request can be made in person, by mail, by telephone or online.
 Request a vote-by-mail ballot online by clicking here.
+Click here to download a form to request that a Vote-By-Mail Ballot be mailed to an address OTHER than the residential mailing address currently on file.
 Only the voter or a designated member of his or her immediate family or legal guardian can request a vote-by-mail ballot for the voter.
 Immediate family means the voter’s spouse or the parent, child, grandparent, or sibling of the voter or of the voter’s spouse or legal guardian.
 Requesting a vote-by-mail ballot to be sent to an address other than the address on record requires the voter to submit a written request which must be signed by the voter.
 This request may be emailed, faxed, mailed or hand-delivered.
-The voter may also take a photo of the signed note and email the photo to email@example.com.
+The voter may also take a photo of the signed note and email the photo to [email protected].

 A request made through any of the above methods from the voter must include the following information:

 - The name of the voter for whom the ballot is requested.